dzervoudakes/grindstonejs/README.md

 ##### replaceWith()

-_Replaces the selected element contents with the specified content._
+_Replace the selected element contents with the specified content._

 ```
 $(selector).replaceWith(content);